Director. Filmmaker. Artist.

 As a kid, I loved to choreograph dances.
 I forced my class to learn a dance I made up for our elementary school graduation.
 Over the years I took ballet, country line, cheerleading and street/jazz dance classes.

-All the while I tinkered on the piano, playing by ear, learned to play percussion in middle school band and eventually picked up a guitar as well.
+All the while I tinkered on the piano, learned to play percussion in middle school band, and eventually picked up a guitar as well.
 Over the years I tried my hand at making music for fun on my own and occasionally with some friends.
-Playing things ranging from rock to techno to pop.
+Playing things ranging from rock to techno to pop to rap.

-I decided to make my artist name after a word I heard in psychology class.
+I named my company after a word I heard in psychology class.
 I fell in love with the sound and general idea of the word "cortex."
 The cerebral cortex is a large part of the brain that plays a major role in perception, cognition, thought, language and consciousness.

 As far as film, the television was my teacher and babysitter.
 I was obsessed with any form of media that stunned and struck me emotionally.
 Since the age of 7 I began to imagine music videos.
 I first fell in love with the act of filming when I decided to make a video using Barbies to reenact the Salem Witch Trials for a class in middle school which was quickly followed up by a Barbie parody of Titanic.